Kareem Abdul-Jabbar: Legacy

 Abdul-Jabbar won a record six MVP awards.
 His 38,387 career points remained the NBA's career scoring record until February 7, 2023, when he was surpassed by LeBron James of the Lakers in Los Angeles.
 Abdul-Jabbar attended the game, and passed the game ball to James during the in-game ceremony after the record was broken.
-James did not play college ball, entering the league straight out of high school at age 18 in 2003.
 Abdul-Jabbar held the scoring mark for nearly 39 years, the longest span in league history.
 His skyhook is considered one of the most unstoppable shots ever.
-He won six NBA championships and two Finals MVP awards, was voted to 15 All-NBA and 11 All-Defensive Teams, and was selected to a record 19 All-Star teams, tied by James in 2023.
-He was named to the NBA's 35th, 50th, and 75th anniversary teams.
-He averaged 24.6 points, 11.2 rebounds, 3.6 assists, and 2.6 blocks per game.
-Abdul-Jabbar is ranked as the NBA's third leading all-time rebounder (17,440).
+He won six NBA championships and two Finals MVP awards, was voted to 15 All-NBA and 11 All-Defensive Teams, and was selected to 19 All-Star teams, a record which stood until it was surpassed by James in 2024.
+Abdul-Jabbar was named to the NBA's 35th, 50th, and 75th anniversary teams.
+He averaged 24.6 points, 11.2 rebounds, 3.6 assists, and 2.6 blocks per game in his career, including three straight seasons where he averaged at least 30 points and 16 rebounds, and six times he averaged at least 27 points and 14.5 rebounds in the same season.
+He is ranked as the NBA's third leading all-time rebounder (17,440).
 He is the third all-time in registered blocks (3,189), which is impressive because this basketball statistic was not recorded until the fourth year of his career (1974).
-He had three straight seasons where he averaged at least 30 points and 16 rebounds, and six times he averaged at least 27 points and 14.5 rebounds in the same season.
+He is one of five players who have led the NBA in rebounding and blocks in the same season.

 Abdul-Jabbar combined dominance during his career peak with the longevity and sustained excellence of his later years.
 A pioneer in using yoga in the NBA, he also credited Bruce Lee with teaching him "the discipline and spirituality of martial arts, which was greatly responsible for me being able to play competitively in the NBA for 20 years with very few injuries".
 Abdul-Jabbar played in 95 percent of his team's regular-season games during his career, including 80 or more games in 11 of his 20 seasons.
 Five times he played in all 82 games.
 After claiming his sixth and final MVP in 1980, he continued to average above 20 points in the following six seasons, including 23 points per game in his 17th season at age 38.
 He earned first-team All-NBA selections that were 15 years apart and Finals MVPs 14 seasons from each other.